GNOME/librsvg/README.md

 * Implement every single SVG feature that is in the spec.

-* Implement external access to the SVG's DOM.
+* Implement scripting or external access to the SVG's DOM.

-* Implement support for CSS-based animations (but if you can think of a nice API to do this, we'd be glad to know!)
+* Implement support for CSS-based animations (but if you can think of a nice API to do this, we would be glad to know!)

 * Replace the industrial-strength SVG rendering machinery in modern web browsers.